fredriko/metacurate-regularly/README.md

 ### Get and set up a Cohere API Key

-In order to use [Topically](link) to describe the clusters, you need to have an API key from Cohere.
-Get a free API account/key for Cohere here.
+In order to use [Topically](https://github.com/cohere-ai/sandbox-topically) to describe the clusters, you need to have an API key from [cohere](https://cohere.ai/).
+Get an API key by following the instructions in the Topically repository.
 Take note of the key, and set the environment variable `COHERE_API_KEY` like so:

 ```bash
 export COHERE_API_KEY=<your_key>